-&lt;sup>4For example, not saving in supplemental retirement accounts could reflect models of "present focus" (Ericson and Laibson 2019) or consumption commitments, but a strong preference for money today would imply choosing the HDHP because it minimizes payroll deductions - and less than 2% of employees make this set of choices that maximizes take-home pay.
+4For example, not saving in supplemental retirement accounts could reflect models of "present focus" (Ericson and Laibson 2019) or consumption commitments, but a strong preference for money today would imply choosing the HDHP because it minimizes payroll deductions - and less than 2% of employees make this set of choices that maximizes take-home pay.
 See Section 3.4 for additional discussion and analysis.

-&lt;sup>5We fielded the survey in August 2023, which was five years after the last year of our administrative records.
+5We fielded the survey in August 2023, which was five years after the last year of our administrative records.
 Survey answers were anonymous and unlinkable to administrative records.
-Over this time, the share
+Over this time, the share of dominated choices fell from 85% to just below 50% at the university, perhaps because premium differentials

 First, we measure frictions related to how consumers acquire and process information when making financial decisions.
 To this end, we elicited knowledge about benefits, responses to complexity in benefits, and the choice to devote attention when faced with complexity, including through two experimental treatments.
 Second, we measure financial literacy to capture general financial knowledge related to these information frictions.
 Third, we measure and analyze the role of liquidity constraints.
-Fourth, we consider aversion to deductibles as a form of non-standard preferences resulting from a "pain of paying."
+Fourth, we consider aversion to deductibles for psychological reasons as a form of non-standard preferences, which we refer to as "payment aversion."

 Our analysis of mechanisms proceeds in two steps.
 We first test mechanisms in isolation, finding empirical support for each one.
 We then quantitatively assess their relative importance by estimating bivariate regressions, which allow for correlation between the residuals for health and retirement choices.
 By including the mechanisms as regressors, we assess the importance of each based on how they increase the model's fit to the data and reduce the correlation between the errors.
-We find that frictions in how consumers acquire and process information are of primary importance, explaining about 75 percent of choices.
+We find that frictions in how consumers acquire and process information are of primary importance, explaining 50-75 percent of puzzling choices.
 Nevertheless, only a model with the additional set of mechanisms fully explains the positive correlation between the residuals of the two equations.